Apirone/apirone-api-php/README.md

 ```

-All request errors generate different exceptions and you need wrap all requests into ```try...catch```.
+All request errors generate different exceptions and you need to wrap all requests into ```try...catch```.

 ## Licensing